 If you don’t think suffering is necessary and somehow plays a role in this thing called life, look outside.
 Every year, around the same time, creation shuts down.
 Leaves fall, and trees go dormant.
 Flowers die.
 Bears hibernate.
 Then, every year, around the same time, trees bud, flowers bloom, and life returns.

-Life and death are hardwired into creation.
+Life and death are hardwired into creation, friends.
 No part of creation disputes or resists this…except humans.

-Creation believes the gospel better than we do.
+Does creation believe the gospel better than we do?

 This loss and renewal pattern sustains the world.
 Death gives way to life, which gives way to death.

 Even the sun loses 6 x1012 grams of matter every second.
 According to most scientists, the sun has only 4–5 billion years left.
 Every second the sun dies so we can live.